Jack Russell Terrier

 Caring Guide

-Jack Russell Terriers are generally robust little dogs with good overall health, but like all breeds, they have some conditions to watch for.
-The good news is that with proper care and regular vet check-ups, most Jack Russells live long, healthy lives of 13-16 years.
+Jack Russell Terriers are generally robust little dogs, but like all breeds, they have some conditions to watch for.
+With proper care and regular vet check-ups, most live long, healthy lives of 13-16 years.

-The most common health concern is patellar luxation, where the kneecap slips out of its groove when the leg bends.
-This can cause discomfort and potentially lead to arthritis later in life.
-Eye problems are another area requiring attention - Jack Russells can develop primary lens luxation, glaucoma, and cataracts.
-The lens luxation is particularly concerning as it's hereditary and can cause painful secondary glaucoma if not addressed quickly.
-If you notice your dog squinting, showing eye discharge, or rubbing at their eyes, get to your vet immediately.
+The most common health concern is patellar luxation, where the kneecap slips out of its groove.
+This can cause discomfort and potentially lead to arthritis.
+Eye problems also need attention; Jack Russells can develop primary lens luxation, glaucoma, and cataracts.
+Lens luxation is hereditary and can be painful, so if you notice squinting or eye rubbing, see your vet immediately.

-Dental disease is extremely common in small breeds like Jack Russells, especially as they age.
-The best prevention is daily tooth brushing with dog-specific toothpaste - yes, daily!
+Dental disease is extremely common in small breeds.
+The best prevention is daily tooth brushing with dog-specific toothpaste.
 Regular professional dental cleanings are also essential.
-Some Jack Russells may also develop pulmonic stenosis, a heart condition that causes a murmur and affects blood flow to the lungs.
+Some Jack Russells may also develop pulmonic stenosis, a heart condition that affects blood flow to the lungs.

-Australian owners should be particularly aware of tick prevention, especially in areas like Queensland and northern New South Wales where paralysis ticks are common.
-Regular tick checks and preventive treatments are crucial.
-The breed's hunting instincts also mean they might encounter snakes or other wildlife, so ensure your yard is secure and consider snake avoidance training if you live in rural areas.
+Australian owners must be vigilant with tick prevention, especially in Queensland and northern New South Wales where paralysis ticks are common.
+A monthly chewable tablet or spot-on treatment, costing around $25-$40, is essential for dogs in these high-risk zones.
+The breed's hunting instincts also mean they might encounter snakes, so ensure your yard is secure and consider snake avoidance training if you live in a rural area.

 Feeding your Jack Russell properly is crucial for maintaining their high energy levels while preventing weight gain - and trust me, these little dogs can pack on the kilos if you're not careful!
 A high-quality commercial dog food that meets Australian standards is your best bet, as it's perfectly balanced and saves you from complex meal planning.